Magzzie/Green_Energy_Stocks_Analysis_VBA/README.md

 - We Calculated the total daily trading volumn of the DAQU stock using conditionals and a for loop to go through all the rows with the ticker DQ and add the daily volumn, then export the sum to a cell in a different sheet (DQ Analysis worksheet) using the right sheet activation command.
 - We calculated the difference between the starting price and ending price of DQ stock in 2018 using conditionals inside a for loop through all the rows with the DQ ticker in the first cell.
+- To run analyses on all of the stocks, we needed to create a program flow that loops through all of the tickers.